When the summer heats up, keep it cool at these upcoming Phoenix art exhibitions and evening events.

 Taliesin West Tours: Private Collections & Night Lights

 While you're at his house, you might like to take a peek at his personal art collection.
-Architect Frank Lloyd Wright's winter home and architecture school is open year-round for tours, but there is only one special occasion left to view his personal art favorites, including Japanese prints, textiles and books, during a Private Collections Tour on May 17.
+Architect Frank Lloyd Wright's winter home and architecture school is open year-round for tours, but there are only a few special occasions to view his personal art favorites, including Japanese prints, textiles and books, during a monthly Private Collections Tour.

 During a Night Lights Tour held every Friday evening, guests can discover the artistry of Taliesin West at its most enchanting as it glows under the starry desert sky.
 Enjoy a night exploring the romantic rooms and don't miss the garden's fire-breathing dragon.